Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/floss_licenses_slides.md

         - Example: DuMuX is GPLv3.
 Thus, if you publish a solver using DuMuX, it needs to be GPLv3 again.
 - **GNU LGPL**: "L" stands for lesser (sometimes also for library)
     - Only restriction A, not B
+        - Example: preCICE is LGPLv3.
+Thus, an adapter using preCICE can be made a commercial product.

 ---